achiurizo/consular/README.md

 This would clone the project repo, and then install all dependencies and then launch the ideal development environment for the project.
 Clearly this makes assumptions about the user's system setup right now, but we have some ideas on how to make this work more effectively on different configurations in the future.

+In addition, you are in the project folder and you wish to remove the Termfile, you can invoke the command:

+    $ terminitor delete

+This will clear the `Termfile` for the particular project.

 Limitations
 -----------